-Trawsgoed Estates Limited, incorporated in 2009, owns and manages the remaining elements of the Trawsgoed (Crosswood) Estate in Ceredigion, formerly Cardiganshire.
+Trawsgoed Estates Limited, incorporated in 2009, manages the remaining elements of the Trawsgoed (Crosswood) Estate in Ceredigion, formerly Cardiganshire.
 This historic estate, the property of the Vaughan family, Earls of Lisburne, extended to 42,000-acres in 1890 and was at that time the second largest landed estate in Wales.

 Today the company manages a diverse portfolio of assets, extending over 5,500-acres, including residential and agricultural holdings, as well as property in community use.
 Additionally, there are large areas of common land, as well as mineral and sporting rights and land suitable for renewable energy projects.